Chaklader/mnist-digit-classifier/NOTE.md

 2. Returns a vector of probabilities:
    - Each element corresponds to the probability of a class given the input

-## V. Advantages of Softmax
+### Advantages of Softmax

 1. Interpretable outputs as probabilities
 2. Handles multi-class problems naturally
 3. Differentiable, allowing for backpropagation

-## VI.
-Considerations
+### Considerations

 1. Computationally expensive for large numbers of classes
 2. Can be sensitive to large input values
 3. Not suitable for multi-label classification (where an instance can belong to multiple classes)

-## VII.
-Implementation
+### Implementation

 In practice, Softmax is often combined with cross-entropy loss for training classification models.
 Many deep learning frameworks provide built-in implementations of Softmax.

-## VIII.
-Conclusion
+### Conclusion

 The Softmax function is a powerful tool for multi-class classification problems, providing a way to convert arbitrary real-valued vectors into probability distributions.
 Its ability to handle multiple classes and provide interpretable outputs makes it a staple in many neural network architectures.